-- (iii) advancements to the Department of Corrections' data collection Offender Management System; - (iv) agencies, departments, municipalities, programs, and services employing restorative justice principles, including community justice centers; - (v) other General Fund expenditures for Justice Reinvestment II initiatives; - (vi) the Department of Corrections' out-of-state beds contracted by the Department and the average cost per bed in fiscal year 2019 and for each fiscal year thereafter; and - (vii) the Department of Corrections' in-state beds, separated by gender, including specialty units and units closed or unavailable in fiscal year 2019 and for each fiscal year thereafter. - (b) The provisions of 2 V.S.A. § 20(d) (expiration of required reports) shall not apply to the report to be made under this section. - (d) Informational availability. - (1) The information required pursuant to subsection (c) of this section shall include race, gender, age, and other demographic variables whenever possible. - (2) The report required pursuant to subsection (c) of this section shall explain any obstacles or impediments to the availability and collectability of data required pursuant to this section, including whether collecting certain data would put particular populations at risk, along with the substance use and mental health needs and educational and vocational status of justice-involved individuals.
+(iii) advancements to the Department of Corrections' data collection Offender Management System;

+(iv) agencies, departments, municipalities, programs, and services employing restorative justice principles, including community justice centers;

+(v) other General Fund expenditures for Justice Reinvestment II initiatives;

+(vi) the Department of Corrections' out-of-state beds contracted by the Department and the average cost per bed in fiscal year 2019 and for each fiscal year thereafter; and

+(vii) the Department of Corrections' in-state beds, separated by gender, including specialty units and units closed or unavailable in fiscal year 2019 and for each fiscal year thereafter.

+(b) The provisions of 2 V.S.A. § 20(d) (expiration of required reports) shall not apply to the report to be made under this section.

+(d) Informational availability.

+(1) The information required pursuant to subsection (c) of this section shall include race, gender, age, and other demographic variables whenever possible.

+(2) The report required pursuant to subsection (c) of this section shall explain any obstacles or impediments to the availability and collectability of data required pursuant to this section, including whether collecting certain data would put particular populations at risk, along with the substance use and mental health needs and educational and vocational status of justice-involved individuals.

-- (e) Data sharing.
+(e) Data sharing.
 Notwithstanding any provision of law to the contrary, all State and local agencies and departments that possess the data necessary to compile the report required pursuant to this section shall, upon request, provide SAC with any data that it determines is relevant to the report.
-The obligation to disclose shall supersede any other legal obligation with respect to the data required pursuant to this section, and a department, agency, or other entity shall not decline to disclose data required based on any other purported legal obligation. - are exempt from public inspection and copying under the Public Records Act and shall be confidential to the extent required by law unless and until the data or records are included in the report required by this section.
-A State or local agency or department that transmits data or records to SAC shall be the sole records custodian for purposes of responding to requests for the data or records.
-SAC may direct any request for these data or records to the transmitting agency or department for response.
+The obligation to disclose shall supersede any other legal obligation with respect to the data required pursuant to this section, and a department, agency, or other entity shall not decline to disclose data required based on any other purported legal obligation.

+(f) Confidentiality.
+Any data or records transmitted to or obtained by SAC are exempt from public inspection and copying under the Public Records Act and shall be confidential to the extent required by law unless and until the data or records are included in the report required by this section.
+A State or local agency or department that transmits data or records to SAC shall be the sole records custodian for purposes of responding to requests for the data or records to the transmitting agency or department for response.

-- Sec.
-2. 28 V.S.A. § 126 is added to read: - § 126.
-COORDINATED JUSTICE REFORM ADVISORY COUNCIL - (a) Creation.
+Sec.
+2. 28 V.S.A. § 126 is added to read:

+§ 126.
+COORDINATED JUSTICE REFORM ADVISORY COUNCIL

+(a) Creation.
 There is created the Coordinated Justice Reform Advisory Council to establish a unified and collaborative State approach to support State and local community-based programs and services that are consistent with Vermont's restorative justice policy pursuant to section 2a of this title.
-The Council shall consult with State and local partners to use a data-driven approach that improves public safety, reduces correctional and criminal justice spending, and reinvests savings or redirects funding in strategies that foster desistance or decrease crime, delinquencies, and recidivism. - (b) Membership.
-The Coordinated Justice Reform Advisory Council shall be composed of the following members: - (1) the Attorney General or designee with experience in community and restorative justice; - (2) the Chief Superior Judge of the Vermont Superior Court or designee; - (3) the Commissioner of Corrections or designee; - (4) the Commissioner for Children and Families or designee; - (5) the Executive Director of the Vermont Center for Crime Victim Services or designee; - (6) the Executive Director of the Vermont Statistical Analysis Center or designee; - (7) the Executive Director of the Office of Racial Equity or designee;
+The Council shall consult with State and local partners to use a data-driven approach that improves public safety, reduces correctional and criminal justice spending, and reinvests savings or redirects funding in strategies that foster desistance or decrease crime, delinquencies, and recidivism.

+(b) Membership.
+The Coordinated Justice Reform Advisory Council shall be composed of the following members:

+(1) the Attorney General or designee;

+(2) the Chief Superior Judge of the Vermont Superior Court or designee;

+(3) the Commissioner of Corrections or designee;

+(4) the Commissioner for Children and Families or designee;

+(5) the Executive Director of the Vermont Center for Crime Victim Services or designee;

+(6) the Executive Director of the Vermont Statistical Analysis Center or designee;

-(8) one current member of the House of Representatives selected from the Joint Legislative Justice Oversight Committee, appointed by the Speaker of the House; and
+(7) one current member of the House of Representatives selected from the Committee on Appropriations, the Committee on Corrections and Institutions, or the Committee on Judiciary, appointed by the Speaker of the House; and